Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Background and prior work

 \subsection{Diffusion models for motion and audio}

-Diffusion models \cite{sohl2015deep,song2019generative,ho2020denoising} are a new paradigm in deep generative modelling that is setting new standards in terms of perceptual quality scores \cite{dhariwal2021diffusion} and also demonstrating very competitive log-likelihood scores \cite{kingma2021variational}.
-Central to this success is that diffusion models combine two very powerful properties: the ability to describe highly general probability distributions (only limited by the expressivity of arbitrary deep-learning architectures) with the ability to efficiently learn these distributions from data.
+Diffusion models \cite{sohl2015deep,song2019generative,ho2020denoising} are a new paradigm in deep generative modelling that is setting new standards in terms of perceptual quality scores \cite{dhariwal2021diffusion} and also demonstrating very competitive log-likelihood numbers \cite{kingma2021variational}.
+Central to this success is that diffusion models combine two very powerful properties: the ability to describe highly general probability distributions (only limited by the expressivity of arbitrary deep-learning architectures) with the ability to efficiently learn these distributions from data by minimising a simple squared-error loss on a carefully designed denoising task.

-Following in the wake of recent blockbuster results in text-conditioned generation of images \cite{rombach2022high,saharia2022photorealistic,ramesh2022hierarchical} and video \cite{ho2022video,ho2022imagen, hoppe2022diffusion,voleti2022mcvd}, where diffusion models have played an essential part, these models have recently been applied to the 3D motion domain as text-conditioned generative models \cite{zhang2022motiondiffuse,kim2022flame,tevet2022human}.
-These latter models have been trained on short clips paired with text descriptions of the motion performed and use Transformer architectures \cite{vaswani2017attention} under the hood.
+Diffusion models have recently produced blockbuster results in text-conditioned generation of images \cite{rombach2022high,saharia2022photorealistic,ramesh2022hierarchical} and video \cite{ho2022video,ho2022imagen, hoppe2022diffusion,voleti2022mcvd}.
+Whilst text-conditioned 3D motion generation has been demonstrated without diffusion models \cite{ghosh2021synthesis,petrovich2022temos,guo2022tm2t}, diffusion models have quickly been adopted for that task \cite{zhang2022motiondiffuse,kim2022flame,tevet2023human}.
+These models have been trained on short clips paired with written descriptions of the motion performed and use Transformer architectures \cite{vaswani2017attention} under the hood.
 Speech audio is not considered as a model input, nor are text transcriptions of speech.
 Style control is possible by specifying desired gesture properties as part of the text prompt, assuming these properties can be adequately captured and articulated in words.

-In a parallel development, diffusion models have been applied to generate audio waveforms from acoustic information \cite{kong2021diffwave,chen2021wavegrad}.
-However, despite the strong track record of diffusion models, no-one has yet presented diffusion models with audio-derived input (i.e., acoustic features) that instead generate motion as the output.
-This is the contribution of this paper, with speech-driven gesture generation and dance synthesis as example applications.
+In a parallel development, diffusion models have been applied to generate audio waveforms from acoustic information (a.k.a.\ neural vocoding) \cite{kong2021diffwave,chen2021wavegrad}.
+However, prior models with audio-derived input (i.e., acoustic features) do not generate motion as the output.
+This is the contribution of this paper, with speech-driven gesture generation and music-driven dance synthesis as example applications.